 4. Foreign infantry (new type)- [r] - models for Swedish national regiment, new type mercenary regiment and Gdańsk militia can give interesting mix of troops in the regiment.
 Imperial infantry regiment can be used as well.

-5. Reiters - [a] and [r] – all Western-type models, including new Prussian reiters and all three types of Imperial cuirassers, can be used her, the only reiters’ models that shouldn’t be used are Muscovites.
+5. Reiters - [a] and [r] – all Western-type models, including Prussian and Danish reiters and all three types of Imperial cuirassers, can be used her, the only reiters’ models that shouldn’t be used are Muscovites.

 6. Dragoons - [a] and [r]– both Polish and ‘Western’ (Swedish and Brandenburg) dragoons can be mixed within regiment, although not within same company.

 7. Polish infantry - [r] – set of Polish infantry with arquebuses can be used as both Polish-Hungarian and Wybraniecka/Lan/Chimney infantry armed with muskets and arquebuses.

 8. Foreign infantry (old type)- [a] and [r]- Prussian musketeers can be used as additional to normal ‘old’